Generalized Jouanolou duality, weakly Gorenstein rings, and applications to blowup algebras: Applications to certain families of ideals

-\begin{remark} After having the abstract duality statements of part (ii) in the above theorem, all the statements of \autoref{thm_Jou_dual_Sym} hold for the $\Sym(E)$ with shifts in bidegree given by $\delta = dD-d$ and $\beta = 1$.
-Also, since $\Sym(E)$ is a complete intersection at the minimal prime $\mm \Sym(E)$, it follows that the new Morley form techniques developed in \autoref{subsect_Morley} can be applied to $\Sym(E)$.
+\begin{remark} After having the abstract duality statements of part (ii) in the above theorem, all the statements of \autoref{thm_Jou_dual_Sym} hold for $\Sym(E)$ with bigraded shifts given by $\delta := dD-d$ and $\beta := 1$.
+Also, at least when $\kk$ is infinite, the defining ideal of $\Sym(E)$ contains a regular sequence as in \autoref{setup_Morley_forms}, and so the technique of generalized Morley forms developed in \autoref{subsect_Morley}, and in particular \autoref{rem_classical_Morley}, apply to $\Sym(E)$.
 We are not pursuing this approach in the present paper due to length constraints.
-In a subsequent paper, we plan to study in great depth the Rees algebra $\Rees(I)$ when $I$ is an $\mm$-primary ideal; from a geometrical standpoint it is quite relevant, as this entails studying the graph of a morphism $\PP_\kk^{d-1} \rightarrow \PP_\kk^{d}$ parametrizing a hypersurface. \end{remark}
+In a subsequent paper, we plan to study Rees algebras of $\mm$-primary ideal; from a geometric point of view this is relevant, as it entails studying the graph of morphisms $\PP_\kk^{d-1} \rightarrow \PP_\kk^{d}$ parametrizing a hypersurface. \end{remark}